-Anytime, anywhere training to prepare, certify military vets, spouses to become teachers
+Anytime, anywhere training to prepare and certify military vets, spouses to become teachers.

 With the U.S. Department of Veterans Affairs recently granting TEACH-NOW eligibility to train VA beneficiaries, veterans and their spouses can receive federal aid to cover tuition: $6,000 to become a certified teacher, and $13,000 to earn a Master’s in Education Degree.

 The TEACH-NOW Veterans Initiative will provide needed teachers and veterans needed jobs.
 According to the Bureau of Labor Statistics, of the 21 million veterans in the U.S. in 2016, 453,000 were unemployed.
 Nearly one-third (31 percent) of veterans have at least a bachelor’s degree and 44% of those with bachelor’s degrees are not in the labor force, with 120,000 unemployed.
 In 2016, between 18 and 23 percent of military spouses were unemployed – more than three times the national average – according to the National Military Family Association and Department of Defense studies respectively.

 “We’re thrilled to provide an opportunity to those who served us to pursue their passion for service through a career in education,” said Emily Feistritzer, Founder and CEO of TEACH-NOW.
 “The TEACH-NOW Veterans Initiative allows today’s veterans and military families to have fulfilling, mission-driven careers anytime, anywhere.”